 4. Sample some Nanaimo bars

 You cannot spend time in Nanaimo and not try a Nanaimo bar!
 These terribly unhealthy but incredibly delicious sugary treats are impossible to resist.
-A traditional Nanaimo bar consists of three lays:
+A traditional Nanaimo bar consists of three layers:

 - Bottom layer: crushed coconut, walnuts, unsweetened cocoa powder, and graham cracker crumbs.